 When there is a stronger housing market, there are usually more subprime mortgage lenders that want to get into the game.
 However, more than 50% of Americans have a credit score under 680, which is well into subprime territory.
 The only way for many of those buyers to get a loan is with a subprime mortgage program.

 #4 Interest Rates Should Stay Low on Subprime Mortgages

 There is a good chance that the Fed will raise rates in December 2016, but historically, getting a mortgage for 4-5% is still a great deal.
 For subprime borrowers, they will be required to pay a higher interest rate, but this will still be better than paying rent for most borrowers.
 Subprime mortgage loans will still be a comparatively good deal for many of these buyers.

 #5 Low Down Payment Loans Becoming More Common

 There is no doubt that lending guidelines have relaxed a good deal.
 This has led to a lower down payment requirement for many first time home buyers.
-Even for many borrowers with a credit score of 620 to 640, it is still possible to get a loan for 5% down, or 3.5% down for an FHA loan.
+Even for many borrowers with a credit score of 620 to 640, it is still possible to get a loan for 5% down, or 3.5% down for an FHA or subprime loan.
 Fannie Mae and Freddie Mac recently rolled out new home loan programs that only require a 3% down-payment, but these program are seeking a strong credit history than FHA underwriters would be in most cases.

 Many people believed that with the subprime mortgage crash, it would be impossible to get a loan with less than 20% down or a credit score under 740.
 This is no longer the case.
 You will need to show that you have the ability to repay the loan, but there are many subprime mortgage opportunities available for people who know where to look.